REGISTRY OF CONFIRMED ABANDONED OR UNCONTROLLED HAZARDOUS WASTE DISPOSAL SITES IN MISSOURI - FREQUENTLY ASKED QUESTIONS

-If conditions at a site have changed over the past year, the committee may recommend a change in classification that better defines the threat to human health and the environment.
+If conditions at a site have changed over the past year, the committee may recommend a change in classification to better define the threat to human health and the environment.

 According to state Registry law, the sites are placed in one of the following categories:

-Class 1: Sites that are causing or presenting an imminent danger of causing irreversible or irreparable damage to the public health or environment -- immediate action required.
+Class 1: Sites causing or presenting an imminent danger of causing irreversible or irreparable damage to the public health or environment -- immediate action required.

-Class 2: Sites that are a significant threat to the environment -- action required.
+Class 2: Sites with a significant threat to the environment -- action required.

-Class 3: Sites that do not present a significant threat to the public health or the environment -- action may be deferred.
+Class 3: Sites not presenting a significant threat to the public health or the environment -- action may be deferred.

-Class 4: Sites that have been properly closed -- require continued management.
+Class 4: Sites properly closed -- require continued management.

-Class 5: Sites that have been properly closed with no evidence of present or potential adverse impact -- no further action required.
+Class 5: Sites properly closed with no evidence of present or potential adverse impact -- no further action required.
 According to the state law, any site classified as a Class 5 is removed from the Registry.